sourcejs/sourcejs-tpl-plugin/README.md

 Compatible with [SourceJS](http://sourcejs.com) ~0.4.0.

-To create new SourceJS Plugin, we recommend using our the official generator - https://github.com/sourcejs/generator-sourcejs.
+To create new SourceJS Plugin, we recommend using the official generator - https://github.com/sourcejs/generator-sourcejs.

 ## Plugin install instructions example